MCG-NJU/VideoMAE/README.md

 ## 🔒 License

-This project is released under the CC-BY-NC 4.0 license as found in the [LICENSE](https://github.com/MCG-NJU/VideoMAE/blob/main/LICENSE) file.
+The majority of this project is released under the CC-BY-NC 4.0 license as found in the [LICENSE](https://github.com/MCG-NJU/VideoMAE/blob/main/LICENSE) file.
+Portions of the project are available under separate license terms: [SlowFast](https://github.com/facebookresearch/SlowFast) and [pytorch-image-models](https://github.com/rwightman/pytorch-image-models) are licensed under the Apache 2.0 license.
+[BEiT](https://github.com/microsoft/unilm/tree/master/beit)   is licensed under the MIT license.

 ## ✏️ Citation